HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/hbpCollaboratory.hbpCollaboratoryAppStore.rst

 .. toctree::
    :maxdepth: 1

-   hbpCollaboratory.hbpCollaboratoryAppStore.App
+   hbpCollaboratory.clbCollabApp.App

 Description
 ===========

-hbpCollaboratoryAppStore can be used to find and work with the registered HBP Collaboratory applications.
+clbCollabApp can be used to find and work with the registered HBP Collaboratory applications.

-.. _hbpCollaboratory.hbpCollaboratoryAppStore.list:
+.. _hbpCollaboratory.clbCollabApp.list:

 Function ``list``